Deepknowledge-US/TAL-IA/README.md

 - Generation of automatic translations between LSE and Spanish glosses.

 ## Acknowledgments
 The research associated with this project was also supported by grants from NVIDIA and used NVIDIA A100 donated by our colleague Miguel A. Martinez-del-Amor.
+We would like to thank the following team members for their work:
+- Macarena Vilches Suárez
+- José Antonio Rodríguez Gallego
+- José Morera Figueroa
+- José Luis Salazar González